Jump to: Levy FAQs

 • $265 for Universal Cyber Coverage Premium (the same as last year with increased coverage).

-Alberta Lawyers Indemnity Association (“ALIA”) board of directors (the “Board”) has set the Professional Liability / Negligence and Misappropriation levies for the 2024-2025 policy year (July 1, 2024, to June 30, 2025) for each Alberta lawyer participating in the mandatory indemnity program (“Subscriber”) at:
+Alberta Lawyers Indemnity Association’s (“ALIA”) board of directors (the “Board”) has set the Professional Liability / Negligence and Misappropriation levies for the 2025-2026 policy year (July 1, 2025, to June 30, 2026) for each Alberta lawyer participating in the mandatory indemnity program (“Subscriber”) at:

 • $2,910 (plus GST) for Professional Liability / Negligence (Part A)